architecture-building-systems/CityEnergyAnalyst/README.rst

     :alt: City Energy Analyst (CEA) logo
     :target: https://www.cityenergyanalyst.com

-The  `City Energy Analyst (CEA) <https://www.cityenergyanalyst.com/>`_ is an urban building simulation platform and one of the first open-source initiatives of computation tools for the design of low-carbon and highly efficient cities.
-The CEA combines knowledge of urban planning and energy systems engineering in an integrated simulation platform.
-This allows to study the effects, trade-offs and synergies of urban design options and energy infrastructure plans.
+The  `City Energy Analyst (CEA) <https://www.cityenergyanalyst.com/>`_ is an urban energy simulation platform and one of the first open-source computational tools for the design of low-carbon and highly efficient neighborhoods and districts The CEA combines knowledge of urban planning and energy systems engineering in an integrated framework.
+This allows to study the effects, trade-offs and synergies of urban design options, building retrofits and energy infrastructure plans.

 * Click `here <http://city-energy-analyst.readthedocs.io/en/latest/getting-started.html>`__  for installation manual and tutorials